modellbibliotek/klinfys-register/ehrbase/readme.md

 },
 ...
 ```
-## Fetch an EHR by EHR ID
+## Fetch an EHR by ehr id
-Send the saved GET request _ehr/Fetch EHR by ehrId_.
+Send the saved GET request _ehr/Fetch EHR by ehr_id_.
 The response should look like the previous one
 ```json
 ...
 {